himedlooff/DragonSlayersJr/index.md

 # How to accept requests

-1. The requesting player's level should be 60 or higher.
+1. The requesting player's level should be 55 or higher.
 2. The requesting player's "Friend in Need" total should be their level times 100.
 For example if the player is level 72 then their "Friend in Need" status should be 7200 or higher.
 This is more or less a guide line and not a strict number.
-3. Exceptions will be made for player's level in the high 50's with very high "Friend in Need" status.
+3. Exceptions will be made for player's level in the low 50's with very high "Friend in Need" status.

 # Sister/Feeder Clan Information

+**DragonSlayerJR**

-**DragonSlayerJR** currently accept players of all levels.
+Currently accept players of all levels.
 Elders from the main clan will come and help with donation and recruit.

+Donation Requirement:

+1. Keep your donated to received ratio within 1:3 (1 donation : 3 received)
+2. Current minimum donation is 100 (subjected to change as our clan grow)

+Elder Requirement:  (subjected to change as our clan grow)

+1. Donate 300 to get promotion from member to elder
+2. Donate 200 to remain elder
+3. Must maintain 1:3 donate/received ratio to remain elder

 - Leader: L.A.S.E.R
 - Co-leaders: (Selected elders from the main clain: Uncharted2000, Eagles, Himedlooff, AMMJRNguyen,...)

 # Current Events

 **NEW INFORMATION:**

-**Formation of the new clan DragonSlayers-I:**
+**Formation of DragonSlayers clan network:**

-Our most active clan for level 65+ or minimum all troops level 4.
-During the growing phase of this clan, the minimum donation will be based on the number of members in the clan.
-Under 20 members: 500; 30+ members: 700; 40+ members: 1000.
-Low doners will be asked to move to DragonSlayers-II or DragonSlayersJr.

 **Stage 1:** The formation of **DragonSlayers-I**

-1. We will select 8-10 strong/active (not 8-10 best) elders from DragonSlayersJr to form the startup group of DragonSlayers-I.  Prefered members with level 65 and up.
+1. We will select 8-10 strong/active (not 8-10 best) elders from DragonSlayersJr to form the startup group of DragonSlayers-I
 2. These elders must be the chatty bunch to give the new clan the vibrante/active atmosphere
 3. These elders must give a strong and constant push to help recruit new players for **DragonSlayers-I**
-4. At the same time we will lower the requirement for **DragonSlayersJr** to ease with the recruiting of new members to make up for the lost of the 8-10 strong elders
+4. At the same time we will lower the requirement for **DragonSlayersJr** to ease with the recruiting of new members to make up for the lost of the 10 strong elders
 5. We will leave good and strong elders in **DragonSlayersJr** to make sure the clan continue to do well and grow.
 REMEMBER that **DragonSlayersJr** is still our **main clan** at this early stage